Shmdtalha/SMN-Updated-Implementation-on-Ubuntu-Corpus/README.md

 This repository includes the updated implementation of Sequential Matching Network: A New Architecture for Multi-turn Response Selection in Retrieval-Based Chatbots(SMN)

 ## Download Files
-Be sure to download all of these files and place them in the main directory. \
+Be sure to download all of these files and place them in the main directory if you wish to test the model with samples.
+Please note that this is not provided in English. \
 [SMN additional files](https://drive.google.com/drive/folders/1QpaUd-sdVBGijSwV2wSJE-7J7568X-cv?usp=sharing)

 ## Requirements